 - Manure Compost Marketing Guide – WSU Whatcom County Extension

-- On-farm Composting of Large Animal Mortalities – Washington State University Extension
+- On-farm Composting of Large Animal Mortalities – Caitlin Price, Washington State University, Pullman

 - Composting Dog Waste – Alaska NRCS

 - Persistent Herbicides in Compost – WSU Whatcom County Extension